Evilazaro/Azure-LogicApps-Monitoring/hooks/README.md

 ## 🎯 Overview

 This directory contains automation scripts that streamline the Azure Logic Apps Monitoring solution's development lifecycle.
-These scripts integrate seamlessly with Azure Developer CLI (azd) to validate prerequisites, provision infrastructure, configure secrets, and generate test data—ensuring developers can focus on building features rather than managing environment setup.
+These scripts integrate seamlessly with Azure Developer CLI (azd) to validate prerequisites, provision infrastructure, configure secrets, set up SQL Database managed identity access, and generate test data—ensuring developers can focus on building features rather than managing environment setup.

 The scripts support cross-platform execution (Windows, Linux, and macOS) with dual implementations in PowerShell and Bash.
 They execute automatically as part of the azd lifecycle hooks during `azd provision` and `azd up` commands, eliminating manual configuration steps and reducing the risk of environment-related deployment failures.
 Whether you're onboarding a new team member, reprovisioning infrastructure, or troubleshooting configuration issues, these scripts provide a consistent and reliable workflow.

-By automating environment validation, secret management, and test data generation, the hooks directory reduces time-to-productivity for developers while maintaining configuration consistency across development, testing, and production environments.
+By automating environment validation, secret management, SQL managed identity configuration, and test data generation, the hooks directory reduces time-to-productivity for developers while maintaining configuration consistency across development, testing, and production environments.
 Each script is designed with safety in mind, offering dry-run modes, verbose logging, and force options for CI/CD integration.

 ### Available Scripts